Going to college abroad

 Going to College Abroad

-Sometimes we get questions from parents that just need a blog post.
-If one parent has this question, we bet a hundred others do, too!
-We were asked about students going to college abroad—in this case the focus was on the United Kingdom.
-While costs, practices, and systems vary widely depending on the country your child is interested in, we wanted to share as a model what we found out about going to college in the United Kingdom.
+Has your child ever considered going to college abroad?
+While costs, practices, and systems vary widely depending on the country your child is interested in, we wanted to share as a model what we found out about going to college in the United Kingdom and Canada.

 (Inserting disclaimer here: we are not experts in going to college abroad.
-We are merely sharing the results of our research as a starting place for families to dig further, AND as we write this, our world is struggling with COVID-19 so any plans in the near future will be impacted.)
+We are merely sharing the results of our research as a starting place for families to dig further.)

-First, a technicality to share…this State Department page talks about travel to the United Kingdom.
-Families need to review this information.
-Students may (or may not) require a visa in addition to their passport.
+Students may (or may not) be required to have a visa in addition to their passport.
+Often, countries will require a letter of acceptance from the college before granting a student visa.
 This UK site has a link so you can “check if you need a UK visa.”
+Canada requires a study permit in addition to a temporary resident visa or electronic travel authorization (eTA).
 Getting those visas can involve fees and long waiting periods, so be sure to understand how the process works and when to get it started.

 Paying for a foreign university

 Paying for college in another country has some slight differences and some surprising similarities.
 For example, students can receive federal student loans to pay for an education abroad, but they can’t receive federal Pell Grants.
-This short article from Capstone Wealth Partners focuses on Germany but touches on paying for college abroad in general and contains a link to the list of eligible foreign institutions.
-Families will fill out the FAFSA to qualify for the federal loan just like as if they were attending college in the US at any of the eligible schools on the list.
+This page includes a link to the PDF list of eligible foreign institutions.
+Families will fill out the FAFSA to qualify for the federal loan.

 Applications

-As this article points out, colleges in the UK are not as concerned with the “fluff” of an application—the extracurriculars, volunteering, essays.
-They want to see what your GPA is, what your test scores are, and what courses you took.
-If a math student did poorly in history, they aren’t that concerned.
-They are more focused on your preparation for success in your chosen major/field.
+Universities in the UK are not as concerned with the “fluff” of an application that plays a larger role in the US—the extracurriculars, volunteering, essays.
+They want to see your GPA and what courses you took.
+Students also submit one personal statement.
+Applications are processed through a single clearinghouse.
+In addition, students apply to an academic program.
+Universities are focused on your preparation for success in your chosen major/field.

 The education system

-This piece takes a good look at how the UK’s education system is structured.
-Be aware that the words “college” and “university” are not interchangeable like they are in the US.
+In the UK, be aware that the words “college” and “university” are not interchangeable like they are in the US.
 University is the name for institutions providing a bachelor’s degree.
-College is part of the “further” education while university is part of the “higher” education.
+College is part of the “further” education (like a community college) while university is part of the “higher” education.
+In addition, you may see the term “foundation degree” which is equivalent to our 2-year associate degree.
+A typical bachelor’s degree or “first degree” will take three years to complete in the UK as they don’t typically include general liberal arts courses.

-To get a closer look at a sample university, we dug deeper into the University of London.
+Dig into the details on the university’s own website.
+To take a closer look at a sample university, we dug deeper into the University of London.
 On their website, we found the available majors, how to apply, and estimated costs.

 Is attending college in a foreign country a good idea for my child?